 (ii) Supervision.
 Any youth participating in the spring youth hunt for wild turkey shall be accompanied by an adult as required by Environmental Conservation Law §11-0929.
 An adult who is accompanying a youth hunter pursuant to this section shall possess a valid hunting license and turkey permit.
-An adult who is accompanying a youth hunter may call for and otherwise assist the youth hunter, but shall not carry a firearm or longbow or kill a wild turkey during the youth hunt.
+An adult who is accompanying a youth hunter may call for and otherwise assist the youth hunter, but shall not carry a firearm, crossbow, or longbow or kill a wild turkey during the youth hunt.

 (iii) Bag limit.
 A youth hunter may take one bearded turkey during the youth hunt.
 A turkey taken during the youth hunt shall be counted as part of the youth hunter's regular spring season bag limit.

 (i) One turkey of either sex during the fall season on the Statewide carcass tag in any open area.